shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 *Note: *This command could be the last one of the “provisioning script” we mentioned already twice.

 This command is a mos command that will itself use gcloud commands.
-The device about to be registered must be connected via the serial port to our host computer because some information will be uploaded to it just like keys, MQTT bridge address, etc.
+The device about to be registered must be connected via the serial port to our host computer because some information will be uploaded to it just like a private key, MQTT bridge address, etc.

 Indeed, we see on mos console that **two keys (one private, one public) are generated**.
 We can inspect them in app1 project folder.
 The private one is for ESP32 and the public one is for Google IoT Core.
 They are used during the authentication process involving the JSON Web Token we mentioned earlier.